-Damage assessments will be conducted by Federal, State and local personnel within their areas of expertise or responsibility to determine the value of property and resources damaged or destroyed by the effects of the spill.
-The NCEM Recovery Section and DEQ will lead the State's damage assessment and restoration efforts, and will coordinate with the Federal and local agencies involved in assessing local damages.
-The State will seek compensation for expenses and damages from the part responsible for the spill, and all such expenses and damages will be documented from the outset of the incident.
-States have access up to \$250,000, without a FOSC request, from the Federal Oil Spill Liability Trust Fund established under OPA'90, and administered by the National Pollution Funds Center.
+Damage assessments will be conducted by federal, state and local personnel within their areas of expertise or responsibility to determine the value of property and resources damaged or destroyed by the effects of the spill.
+NCEM and NCDEQ will lead the state's damage assessment and restoration efforts and will coordinate with the federal and local agencies involved in assessing local damages.
+The state will seek compensation for expenses and damages from the RP, and all such expenses and damages will be documented from the outset of the incident.
+States have access up to \$250,000, without a federal OSC request, from the Federal Oil Spill Liability Trust Fund established under OPA'90 and administered by the National Pollution Funds Center.